ProfessorBone/Professor-Bone-Lab/AI Agent Build Guide.md

    - **Note:** Appendix A1 is sufficient for Tier 0/Tier 1 baseline, but A1b is recommended when tool/state complexity increases.
 4. **Implement one tool** with strict type validation.
 5. **Build ground-truth examples** for testing.
+   - **Include prompt regression gates:** See **Prompt Testing Like Code** in the System Prompt Architecture section for regression test checklist and test harness guidance.
 6. **Run inference**, validate JSON, retry once if needed.
 7. **Expose as CLI** or FastAPI route.
 8. **Log every transaction**.